lueschem/lueschem.github.io/_posts/2017-12-14-A-new-Approach-to-Operating-System-Image-Generation.md

 ![container and image artifacts](/assets/images/blog/edi_pi_artifacts.png){:class="img-responsive"}

-Now that we have a running Raspberry Pi and a cross compilation container we can do our first steps to develop a highly sophisticated application:
+Now that we have a running Raspberry Pi and a cross development container we can do our first steps to design a highly sophisticated application:

 ## The Workflow

-First we enter the cross compilation container (the initial password is _ChangeMe!_) and change the password:
+First we enter the cross development container (the initial password is _ChangeMe!_) and change the password:

 ``` bash